 The above can be summarized as follows:

-a(s-depends on)[Axiom: if a s-depends_on b at t & b s-depends_on c at t then a s-depends_on c at t.
+a(s-depends on)[Axiom: if b s-depends_on c at t & c s-depends_on d at t then b s-depends_on d at t.
 [054-002] ]

 Mutual dependence and transitive chains such as are illustrated in Figure 8 always bottom out in some independent continuant that is not a spatial region.

-THEOREM: If a s-depends_on something at t, then there is some b, which is an independent continuant and not a spatial region, such that a s-depends_on b at t.
-[XXX-001]
+a(s-depends-on)[THEOREM: If b s-depends_on something at t, then there is some c, which is an independent continuant and not a spatial region, such that b s-depends_on c at t.
+[136-001]]

-Note that this theorem also depends on occurrents.
-Every occurrent that is not a temporal or spatiotemporal region is s-dependent on some independent continuant that is not a spatial region.
+Note that this theorem applies also to occurrents in the sense that note(occurrent)[every occurrent that is not a temporal or spatiotemporal region is s-dependent on some independent continuant that is not a spatial region].
 It does not apply to sites and continuant fiat boundaries, but something similar will hold when the relation of boundary_depends_on is introduced.

-John’s role of husband to Mary is dependent on Mary’s role of wife to John, and both are dependent on the object aggregate comprising John and Mary as member parts joined together through the relational quality of being married.
+Example(role,relational quality)[John’s role of husband to Mary is dependent on Mary’s role of wife to John, and both are dependent on the object aggregate comprising John and Mary as member parts joined together through the relational quality of being married.]

+Quality

-2.2.1 Quality remove (c)BFO 2.0 distinguishes two major familiars of s-dependent continuants, namely qualities and realizable dependent continuants.
+BFO 2.0 distinguishes two major familiars of s-dependent continuants, namely qualities and realizable dependent continuants.
 (Again, no claims are made as to the exhaustiveness of this classification.)
 Solubility, in order to be realized or manifested, requires a dissolving process which has some solid piece of salt or sugar as participant.
 Their crystalline quality, in contrast, does not stand in need of any realization process of this sort.

 a(quality)[Elucidation: a quality is a specifically dependent continuant that, in contrast to roles and dispositions, does not require any further process in order to be realized.
 [055-001]]

-a(quality)[Examples: the color of a tomato, the ambient temperature of this portion of air, the length of the circumference of your waist, the shape of your nose, the shape of your nostril, the mass of this piece of gold. ]
+a(quality)[Examples: the color of a tomato\, the ambient temperature of this portion of air\, the length of the circumference of your waist\, the shape of your nose\, the shape of your nostril\, the mass of this piece of gold. ]

 Note that in the above list of examples we encounter a further type of dependence, turning on the fact that, for example, the color of a tomato depends in some sense on processes involving photons.
 This type of dependence is not dealt with in the BFO 2.0 specification, but will be treated in the future.